satra/NiPyPe-Paper/nipype_paper.rst

 easily extend the comparison into many more dimensions testing different values of parameters.

-TODO local comparison, but also comparison in the context of an application (e.g., fMRI analysis)
+Comparison between methods can be done locally - by looking at their direct outputs or in context of particular application.
+In the later case one can look into how different algorithms used at early stages of processing influence the final output.

-As an example of such use we have compared isotropic voxelwise isotropic, voxelwise anisotropic and surface based smoothing all for two levels of FWHM - 4 and 8mm.
+As an example of such use, we have compared isotropic voxelwise isotropic, voxelwise anisotropic and surface based smoothing all for two levels of FWHM - 4 and 8mm.
 First one is the standard convolution with Gaussian kernel as implemented in SPM.
 Second one involves smoothing